Frenchman Creek (Republican River tributary): History

 Flows in the Frenchman, and associated releases from Enders Reservoir, have declined over the years.
 The primary cause is believed to be the lowering of water table levels due to groundwater irrigation in the Frenchman Basin.
 This has reduced the flows of springs that have historically fed the creek.
 In order to maintain the recreational and wildlife environments on the reservoir, irrigation releases were halted after 2002.

+Name

+Frenchman Creek was historically known as Frenchman's Fork and Whiteman's Fork, both in reference to a Frenchman who was an early settler in the area.
+Frenchman Creek is also sometimes referred to as the Frenchman River.